The Best Of Kim Stanley Robinson

 From Kim Stanley Robinson, award-winning author of the Mars Trilogy (Red Mars, Green Mars, Blue Mars), the Three Californias Trilogy (The Wild Shore, The Gold Coast, Pacific Edge), the Science in the Capital series (Forty Signs of Rain, Fifty Degrees Below, Sixty Days and Counting), The Martians, and The Years of Rice and Salt, comes The Best of Kim Stanley Robinson.
 These twenty-two stories, including the Nebula Award-winning "The Blind Geometer," and World Fantasy Award winner "Black Air" represent The Best of Kim Stanley Robinson.

-The contents were chosen by Strahan and Robinson by September 2009.
+The contents were chosen by Strahan and Robinson by September 2009 (Jonathan Strahan's blog - update on the collection, Sep-06-2009).

 The volume contains stories and novellas ordered chronologically in their time of writing, and an afterword by Robinson.
 It includes 23 stories: 5 from The Planet On The Table, the novella "The Blind Geometer", one novella from Escape From Kathmandu, 10 from Remaking History, 3 from The Martians, and 3 previously uncollected stories (including one never before published).
 Robinson also provided short notes on each of the stories, and an afterword as well.